Data Loss Prevention & shred

 And at the end of the new location, we see the "Z"

-This is actually not a surprising result, because OS (kernel) have write caches on block devices, and this is somehow the same reason why you should unmount USB removable storages properly (by unmounting them first) to avoid data loss.
+This is actually not a surprising result, because OS (kernel) have written caches on block devices, and this is somehow the same reason why you should unmount USB removable storages properly (by unmounting them first) to avoid data loss.
 If you don't do so, data "written" to removable device might actually be written in the cache, and not flushed to the physical drive, leading to data loss if that drive is physically removed without first telling the kernel (OS) that it should flush cache on it first.

 So what we have learnt here is that editing software may leak data by reallocation the file content to new blocks/sectors, meaning the actual file content can appear several times on the drive, in the unallocated space.